 Offered through the Terry College of Business, the University of Georgia's online Master of Business and Technology is uniquely designed to reinforce your IT skillset and complement it with project management experience and leadership clout.
 Operating at the intersection of business management and IT, our graduates are prepared to lead teams that build technology-based solutions and they are highly sought after by employers with 100% employed after completing the program.

-Ranked #4 in the nation among online graduate business degrees by U.S. News & World Report.
+Ranked #3 in the nation for online graduate (non-MBA) business degrees by U.S. News & World Report.

 Flexible and Convenient

-Designed for working professionals, this program is delivered through an online format of scheduled and self-paced coursework that allows you to earn a Masters degree in just two years.
+Designed for working professionals, this program is delivered through an online format of scheduled and self-paced coursework that allows you to earn a Masters's degree in just two years.

 We offer an innovative degree that focuses on business and technology and addresses the gap between business strategy and technical know-how.
 With this targeted body of knowledge, our graduates are prepared to lead digital initiatives as a business analyst, project manager, or an application developer.